-Welcome to Crouch End & District University of the Third Age (U3A) , a charity open to all who are retired or semi-retired, and part of an international movement.
+We are a registered charity open to all who are retired or semi-retired, and part of an international movement.
 You don’t need any qualifications, just a desire to get out, learn new things, meet new people in the local area, keep your brain and body active, and most importantly, enjoy yourself.
 It’s about our helping each other in all our activities.
 There are no experts – U3A members share their skills and life experiences: the learners teach and the teachers learn, and there is no distinction between them.
 We have small interest groups, big talks, and social events.
 You decide what you want to do, and what you can offer to others.
-So, if you live in Alexandra Park, Crouch End, Fortis Green, Highgate, Hornsey, Muswell Hill or Stroud Green, and are looking to meet new people and engage in a whole range of enjoyable and challenging activities, both mental and physical, why not join the Crouch End & District U3A?
+So, if you live in Alexandra Park, Crouch End, Fortis Green, Harringay, Highgate, Hornsey, Muswell Hill or Stroud Green, and are looking to meet new people and engage in a whole range of enjoyable and challenging activities, both mental and physical, why not join the Crouch End & District U3A?

 Membership of the Crouch End & District U3A is open for those who are retired, semi-retired or in part-time employment, although there is no age criterion.
 Membership is unfortunately not open to those in full-time employment.
 Membership requires an annual subscription.
-This entitles members to attend the monthly meetings and, to join any of the interest-groups and to partake in voting for executive committee members at the Annual General Meeting.
+This entitles members to attend the Monthly Meetings, to join any of the Interest Groups and to partake in voting for executive committee members at the Annual General Meeting.

-The annual subscription is £35.00 per annum and runs from January 1 of each calendar year.
-Half yearly membership will also be available.
-Concessionary Membership of £5.00 per annum if in receipt of means tested benefits.
+The annual subscription is £35.00 per annum and runs from 1 January of each calendar year.
+Half-year membership is available from 1 July at £17.50.
+Concessionary Membership is £5.00 if in receipt of means tested benefits.

 Unless otherwise stated the meetings will take place on the second Thursday of the month at the Union Church and Community Centre, Weston Park, N8 9TA.
 Doors open at 10.00 a.m for tea and coffee.
 Talks begin at 10.45 a.m.